Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Group actions on convex hulls of sets of fixed points

 \end{lemma}

 \begin{proof}

-Let $\{S_n\}_{n \geq 0}$ be such an infinite sequence, so that each $S_n$ is a good folding of $S_{n - 1}$.
+Let $\{S_n\}_{n \geq 0}$ be such an infinite sequence, with good foldings $\phi^{(n)}$ for $n \geq 1$ as in the statement.
 For each $n$, let $D_n$ be the $\frac{g(g + 1)}{2}$-element multiset of distances in $S_n$ between each pair of distinct distinguished vertices of $\Sigma_{S_n, 0}$. \Cref{prop lengths decrease}(a) implies that for each $n \geq 0$, there is a bijection from the multiset $D_n$ to the multiset $D_{n+1}$ sending each element of $D_n$ to an equal or lesser positive rational number.
-Meanwhile, since $S_n$ is a good folding, \Cref{prop lengths decrease}(c) implies that some distance decreases (as the trees $T_{i, j}, T_{i, j}'$ defined in that proposition by construction each contain some distinguished vertex of $\Sigma_{S, 0}$) and so we even have $D_n \neq D_{n + 1}$.
-But these elements all lie in the fixed discrete subgroup $v(K^\times) \subset \qq$ by \Cref{prop reduced convex hull}(e), and this immediately implies the desired statement.
+Meanwhile, since $\phi^{(n)}$ is a good folding, \Cref{prop lengths decrease}(c) implies that some distance decreases (as the trees $T_{i, j}, T_{i, j}'$ defined in that proposition by construction each contain some distinguished vertex of $\Sigma_{S, 0}$) and so we even have $D_n \neq D_{n + 1}$.
+But these elements all lie in the fixed discrete subgroup $v(K^\times) \subset \qq$ by \Cref{prop reduced convex hull}(f), and this immediately implies the desired contradiction. \end{proof}